laanwj/laanwj.github.io/_posts/2016-09-17-seconddate-cnc.md

 done.
 Munging is the term that the Equation Group uses for simple obfuscation.
 Anyhow a `xorkey = munge - 0x61e57cc6` is computed and the entire packet is XORed with the 4-byte word.

-- Then, the packet is decrypted using RC6 in [CTR (counter mode)](https://en.wikipedia.org/wiki/CTR_mode), instead of CFB mode as in BLATSTING C&C. The counter is part of every packet, as header field `encCounter`.
+- Then, the packet is decrypted using RC6 in [CTR (counter mode)](https://en.wikipedia.org/wiki/CTR_mode), instead of OFB mode as in BLATSTING C&C. The counter is part of every packet, as header field `encCounter`.

 - After this the packet is dispatched for command processing.